Atashnezhad/PDC_Cutter_Interaction_2D/README.md

 * The user can change the simulation resolution.
 Two visualiztions are presented in this Kernel.

+The following Steps are taken for developing a computer model for PDC cutter interaction visualization.

 #### Step 1:
 Define the size of matrix in accordance with the elements.
 The matrix is named matrix base MB.